magdakura/product-writing/design-challenges/improve-Macys.md

 One misconception is that physical retail is dead for millennials.
 This is not true, but in-person shopping has to be trip-worthy and provide a delightful experience (REI, Whole Foods, Ikea).

-## User problems along the user journey
+## User problems along the shopping journey

 **As a Millennial:**